ywamsendai/ywamsendai-wiki/docs/lifeinjapan/language.md

 #### Intermediate resources

 If you have attempted to study using native content and you're hitting a wall, here are some textbooks that will give you more structure.
-Like with Genki, work through one grammar point per day. **Try not to use these before you explore the immersion section below!**
+Like with Genki/Minna no Nihongo, work through one grammar point per day. **Try not to use these before you explore the immersion section below!**

 1. First, there is [An Integrated Approach to Intermediate Japanese](http://ij.japantimes.co.jp/en/about.jsp).
 This is commonly thought of as "Genki III".